 Mitesh reported that he had been looking for a change, after working for seven years, and started following the seemingly verified Facebook page of Swarup, in June 2019.
 After messaging Swarup and leaving his contact details he received a response from Swarup asking him to contact BICC immigration consultancy and the High Commissioner of Canada in India (Nadir Patel).

 After contacting Patel, he was asked to via WhatsApp to contact Davidson McIlwraith, a Canadian based attorney.
 Mishra was led to believe that he had secured a job in Canada with Air Canada and that the company had authorized McIlwraith to handle his immigration to Canada.

 He was also asked to open a bank account in Canada to prove that he had enough funds to support his family in Canada.
 He was asked to transfer 375,000 to open the account.
 After receiving confirmation from Scotia Bank he was asked to transfer a further Rs 475,000 to a bank in India for tax records, the visa stamp fee, and Educational Credential Assessment(ECA).
 After which he received an invitation email to stamp his visa.
 When he arrived at the Embassy in Abu Dhabi he was notified that the letter was in actual fact fake.

 Canada has become a popular destination among skilled workers, and scammers are taking advantage of this, using it as an opportunity to scam hard-working people out of their money.

-Don’t be a victim to immigration fraud.
+Don’t be a victim of immigration fraud.
 Have a look at some of our top ways to spot if the Canadian Immigration company you are thinking of using is a scam or real.

 How to Tell if a Canadian Job Offer is Fake or Real